priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 - GROUP_ICON_CHANGE_MESSAGE
 - GROUP_LEFT_MESSAGE
 - DELETED_GROUP_MESSAGE
+- GROUP_USER_ROLE_UPDATED_MESSAGE
 - ALERT

 **Following place holders will be replaced**

 - :adminName = admin name of the group
 - :groupName = group name
 - :userName = user name for which the action is performed
+- :role = role of user

 Perform the group create, update, add member, remove etc actions on the group.
 Eg: